|

 Q: Do you handle all businesses?

-A: Yes, however we don't handle gambling debts, real estate.
+A: Yes, however we don't handle gambling debts, real estate or personal loans.